SFDO-Community/Salesforce-Indicators/README.md

 _Hover Text shown_

-See the Wiki Page from [The Detail Department Wiki](https://tddprojects.atlassian.net/wiki/x/CYBTPQ) for more images and examples for using this component.
+See the Wiki Page from [The Detail Department Wiki](https://tddprojects.atlassian.net/wiki/x/CYBTPQ) for more images and extensive examples for using this component.

 ## Tips